timosalm/tap-spring-developer-workshop/workshop/content/exercises/path-to-prod-cicd.md

 ##### Source Tester

-The Source Tester uses [Tekton](https://tekton.dev) by default to execute tests part as part of the pipeline.
+The Source Tester uses [Tekton](https://tekton.dev) by default to run a pipeline that executes tests part of the application's source code.
+Depending on how much flexibility you need, you can define it or operators can provide it with the rest of the supply chain.

-TAP ships with an out-of-the-box test pipeline for Spring Boot applications.
-We can see the test pipeline definition by running the following command.
+In our case, there is already a very basic example that just works for Spring Boot applications using Maven applied to the cluster.
 ```execute
 kubectl eksporter Pipeline --keep metadata.labels
 ```